2022 SERVICE DATES

 To make sure everything goes as smoothly as possible, here are a few things to consider before the trip:

-Bathrooms are not available at the Zoo Road Day Use Area in Rouge National Urban Park, however, there are portable toilets near the parking lot.
-If you have any questions about the bus service, please email info@parkbus.ca.
+Portable toilets are available by Zoo Road Day Use Area near the parking lot and bathrooms are available at Black Walnut Day Use Area.
+If you have any questions about the bus service, please email help@parkbus.ca.
 If you have questions about Rouge National Urban Park, you can call Parks Canada at 416-264-2020 or email rouge@pc.gc.ca.
-Please note that Parks Canada staff are unable to provide any information about the bus.
+Please note that Parks Canada staff are unable to provide any information about the bus or reservations.
 Parks Canada phone lines are also not active after November 1st.

 Please be at least 15 minutes early at your pickup location.
-We do not wait for late passengers, so consider taking a taxi or Uber if you are running late.
+We do not wait for late passengers, so consider taking a taxi, Uber/Lyft or public transit if you are running late.

 The 34 Asquith Ave pickup location is about 100 meters north of the Yonge-Bloor subway entrance (Yonge Street Entrance).
 As there may be multiple buses, please ensure that you are in line for the correct bus.